 The volume dependence of the physical energy density (\ref{60}), the physical pressure (\ref{64}), the density of the physical thermodynamic potential (\ref{67}), the trace anomaly (\ref{tt1}), the potential inhomogeneity (\ref{pp1}) and the mean number of particles $\langle N\rangle^{c}$ in the continuum limit is presented in the right panels of Fig.~\ref{fig7}.
-The physical energy density $\varepsilon^{c}$ in the continuum limit increases infinitely with the volume $V$ decrease.
-Such a behaviour is also seen in the density of the physical thermodynamic potential in the continuum limit $\omega_{ph}^{c}$.
+The physical energy density $\varepsilon^{c}$ in the continuum limit increases infinitely with the decrease in volume $V$.
+Such behaviour is also seen in the density of the continuum physical thermodynamic potential $\omega_{ph}^{c}$.
 However, the physical pressure $p^{c}$ tends to zero as $V\to 0$.
-With growing volume towards $V>10^{3}$ fm$^{3}$ the physical energy density $\varepsilon^{c}$, the physical thermodynamic potential $\omega_{ph}^{c}$ and the physical pressure $p^{c}$ in the continuum limit reach their values in the thermodynamic limit, which are different from the values of the Stefan-Boltzmann limit.
+With the growth of the volume towards $V>10^{3}$ fm$^{3}$ the physical energy density $\varepsilon^{c}$, the physical thermodynamic potential $\omega_{ph}^{c}$ and the physical pressure $p^{c}$ in the continuum limit reach their values in the thermodynamic limit, which are different from their values in the Stefan-Boltzmann limit.
 The trace anomaly $\Delta_{2}^{c}$ and the potential inhomogeneity $-\Delta_{1}^{c}$ increase infinitely as $V\to 0$.
 The trace anomaly $\Delta_{2}^{c}$ in the continuum limit is not equal to zero for all values of $V$ and fixed temperature $T$.
 The potential inhomogeneity $-\Delta_{1}^{c}$ for the free massive neutral scalar field in the continuum limit decreases with $V$ and vanishes in the thermodynamic limit as $V\to\infty$.
 Thus, in the thermodynamic limit the continuum physical thermodynamic potential $\Omega_{ph}^{c}$ is a homogeneous function of the first order with respect to the extensive variable of state $V$.